jcortejoso/nvm-contracts/README.md

 ## Packages

-To facilitate the integration of the Ocean Protocol's `keeper-contracts` there are `Python`, `JavaScript` and `Java` packages ready to be integrated.
+To facilitate the integration of `nevermined-contracts` there are `Python`, `JavaScript` and `Java` packages ready to be integrated.
 Those libraries include the Smart Contract ABI's.
 Using these packages helps to avoid compiling the Smart Contracts and copying the ABI's manually to your project.
 In that way the integration is cleaner and easier.
 The packages provided currently are:

-* JavaScript `npm` package - As part of the [@keyko-io npm organization](https://www.npmjs.com/settings/keyko-io/packages), the [npm nevermined-contracts package](https://www.npmjs.com/package/@keyko-io/nevermined-contracts) provides the ABI's to be imported from your `JavaScript` code.
+* JavaScript `NPM` package - As part of the [@keyko-io npm organization](https://www.npmjs.com/settings/keyko-io/packages), the [npm nevermined-contracts package](https://www.npmjs.com/package/@keyko-io/nevermined-contracts) provides the ABI's to be imported from your `JavaScript` code.
 * Python `Pypi` package - The [Pypi nevermined-contracts package](https://pypi.org/project/nevermined-contracts/) provides